-We noticed that wherever we were working, people would come to us to “save” their projects.
-Our coworkers would go home and we’d stay fixing projects and making everything wonderful.
+Why is an architecture firm called Shoegnome?
+It’s from our favorite Brothers Grimm story, the one about the cobbler and the elves.
+We are the elves.
+Jared noticed that wherever he was working, people would come to him to “save” their projects.
+Coworkers would go home and he’d stay fixing projects and making everything wonderful.
 Something felt very familiar.
 Jared misremembered the Brothers Grimm story as the cobbler and the gnomes.
 The concept of being a shoegnome was born.
-After a while we began to ask ourselves, “What exactly is attracting people to us?”
+For a longer explanation, read this blog post.